PakitoSec/cyvest/docs/getting-started/concepts.md

 # Can still override semantic defaults if needed
 cv.observable_add_relationship(
-    domain, ip,  # Observable views
+    domain, ip,  # Observable proxies
     RelationshipType.RESOLVES_TO,
     RelationshipDirection.INBOUND  # explicit override
 )

-# Using the fluent DSL (also uses semantic defaults)
+# Using the fluent helpers (also uses semantic defaults)
-# Accepts observable views, ObservableHandler, or string keys
+# Accepts observable proxies or string keys
 url.relate_to(domain, RelationshipType.RELATED_TO)  # auto: BIDIRECTIONAL
 ```